albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 the results are in the cluster at the old repo main

 4.--- till 8pm
+I think that we started to understand, we first did the prompt of Claude and we started building the whole toy example and it showed to us that there was something weird with the volume.
 5.--- till we go to sleep

+### 12/05/2025
+We fixed the tf for the volume by making two separate tfs but indentical in terms of the random things but the sizes are different in order to deal with the volume
+We started maybe with the summary, I don't think so.
+Either we adapted the main for the siamese or that

+### 13/05/2025
+We started writing in the morning and the afternoon the summary and we finished it almost at midnight.

+### 14/05/2025
+Siamese debugging done and fix the last errors gave the following results for the first batch (B=16) from the PlacesAudioSubset:
+function:
+        loss = 0.5*(loss_cl + loss_cl_ts) + lambda_trans_equiv * loss_ts  + lambda_neg_audio * loss_silence

+loss_cl = 2.7827
+loss_cl_ts = 2.7804
+loss_silence = 0.0012
+-lambda_neg_audio = 1
+loss_ts = 0.0009
+-lambda_trans_equiv = 1
+loss =  2.7836

+At the paper they mention that Lgeo is set to 2.0, since both formulas are different then they make sense.

+We throw a model without punishing the silence, thus, given the code we expect the silence to be zero at the graph

+### Reunion TFG
+- Comentar normalització nova dels videos
+    - Els videos de M2LVS tenen més sentit
+- Tenim els resultats de Recall de Sil
+    - Bàsicament iguals que els de fMISA
+- Calculat només el pVA
+    - Normalitzar els frames across all the time t
+    - Stats de frames en silenci
+        - In an epoch of B = 16 we have:
+        - Nt_aud = 159
+        - Nt_pad = 1061
+        - nTotalF= 128 x B = 20248
+        - nSilent = 1220
+        - 59% of frames are silent ...
+    - Resulta que el model actua per igual per ot

+### 16/05/2025
+So at the reunion we made enphasis to make another validation set to in order to get better metrics

+Therefore:
+    - create new split [Done]
+    - Decide which video to use for the val_vide_freq [Done]
+    - Train again the models [Done]
+        But the model didn't train

+### 17/05/2025
+- Order githubs
+- Check what happened
+- Train at least 5 models
+- Do introduction
+- Fix Siamese
+- Start related work